ibrikk/decoding-llm-capabilities/README.md

 ### For Windows

-1. Clone the repository, cd into the project directory, and run ```bash setup.bat```
+1. Clone the repository, cd into the project directory, and run ``` setup.bat```

 2. Activate the virtual environment: